cjdbarlow/Part-One/prostaglandins.md

 #Prostanoids

-Prostanoids are a diverse family of eicosanoids (20-carbon molecules), produced from arachadonic acid, and include:
+Prostanoids are a diverse family of eicosanoids (20-carbon molecules), produced from arachidonic acid, and include:
 * Thromboxane
 * Prostacyclin
 * Prostaglandins